junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 ### S13E14

 Donatello is corrupted by the Demon Tablet because of no soul, Cass forces information out of his brain and makes him brain dead.

+### S13E23

+Apocalypse World Michael and Lucifer come through to this world.
+Michael wants world end, Jack beats him, Lucifer steals Jack's grace and takes Jack and Sam away and ready to end the world.
+Dean says yes to Michael, kills Lucifer, gets double-crossed and fully possessed by Michael.

 ## Enochian